 Van Buren, An Enslaver?

-‘Did Martin Van Buren own enslaved people?’ is a question often asked.
+'Did Martin Van Buren enslave another?' is a question often asked.
 A letter to him dated December 1824 raises more questions than provides an answer.

 Hammond sets the year of purchase as 1810 and offers "Fosburgh" as Tom's previous enslaver.
 No record exists offering definitive proof Martin Van Buren ever purchased another, including Tom, but the letter does present a possibility.

 Questions exist about Tom due to lack of documentation.
-However, Van Buren relied on the labor of enslaved people for domestic service while serving as Secretary of State under Andrew Jackson, as well as during his presidency.
+However, Van Buren relied on the labour of enslaved people for domestic service while serving as Secretary of State under Andrew Jackson and during his presidency.

 The 1830 census lists four enslaved women in his household while in residence at the Decatur House.
-It is likely the women were hired out by their enslaver, as was a common practice.
+The women were probably hired out by their enslaver, as was a common practice.

 The 1840 census shows four enslaved people kept as White House staff; two men and two women.
-Historians have raised the possibility the four were brought on through his daughter-in-law’s family, the Singletons, as they were one of the wealthiest plantation owners in South Carolina at the time Angelica Singleton and his son Abraham wed.
+Historians have raised the possibility that the four were brought on through his daughter-in-law's family, the Singletons, as they were one of the wealthiest plantation owners in South Carolina when Angelica Singleton and Van Buren's son Abraham wed.

 Slavery During the Van Buren Presidency

 In recent years, the Slave Trail of Tears has become a reference for the route chained and roped slave coffles were force-marched from Virginia to Mississippi and Louisiana.
 The coffles consisted of 100 to 300 men, women and children sold by upper south plantation owners to stringers.
 The stringers delivered and sold them to slave traders who would auction them to cotton and sugar plantation owners.
 Approximately 450,000 enslaved people were moved to the lower south in this manner between 1810 to 1860.